BOINC/boinc-policy/Governance_Documents/Governance.md

 Supporters can resign by sending an email to the PMC chair or the PMC public email list.

 ### 2.5 Project Management Committee
-The Project Management Committee (PMC) is a group of community members who engage with and play a leadership role on the BOINC project.
+The Project Management Committee (PMC) is a group of community members who engage with and play a leadership role in the BOINC community.
 They are selected on the basis of one or more of the following criteria:
 - Directly contributing in any of the ways listed in [section 2.2 Contributors](#22-contributors), [section 2.3 Committers](#23-committers) or [section 2.4 Supporters](#24-supporters)
 - Operating a related system, such as an account manager, that is used by a significant number of volunteers
 - Operating a project with a significant number of volunteers